DevOpsCloudJunction/website/README.md

 - **Title**: Add your blog title.
 - **Description**: Provide a brief summary of your blog.
 - **Image**: Include an image.
 Use either a relevant image or the default `dcj.jpeg` located at `images/dcj.jpeg`.
+- **Weight**: Keep the weight as value 100 for your blogs, the redordering will be based on the date

 For **Markdown tips**, check out the [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/).